Ayyankhan101/MLFQ-Scheduling/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Inspired by classic MLFQ descriptions in operating systems textbooks
-- Built as part of an Operating Systems course
-- Thanks to the OS community for algorithm insights and feedback

 ## 📞 Contact

 If you have questions about the implementation or find this useful for learning, feel free to reach out!

----

-**Built with ❤️ for operating systems education**